 I am a Postdoctoral Associate at the Department of Computer Science, Boston University, where I work with Prof. Lorenzo Orecchia.
-I am also a Visitng Scholar at MIT LIDS, where I work with Prof. Eytan Modiano.
-Prior to joining BU and MIT, I completed my Ph.D. at the Department of Electrical Engineering, Columbia University,
+I spent the Fall 2017 semester at the Simons Institute for the Theory of Computing, for the program on Bridging Continuous and Discrete Optimization.
+Prior to joining BU, I completed my Ph.D. at the Department of Electrical Engineering, Columbia University,

 where I was co-advised by Profs.
 Gil Zussman and Cliff Stein.

-My main research interests are in the area of optimization algorithms for networked systems.
+My main research interests are in the area of optimization algorithms with applications in networked systems.
 Some of the networking applications I am currently interested in are full-duplex wireless networks and network congestion control.

 Most of my current publications are under my maiden name -- Marašević.